laurence79/autodep/README.md

 npm i reflect-metadata
 ```

-The container can work without any reflection support - you can register all of your types and their dependencies manually, but [reflect-metadata](https://github.com/rbuckton/reflect-metadata) and the `@injectable()` decorator it enables really simplify this.
+The container can work without any reflection support - you can register all of your types and their dependencies manually, but [reflect-metadata](https://github.com/rbuckton/reflect-metadata) and the `@injectable()` decorator that is part of this package really simplify this.

 ### Setup
-You can use the `reflect-metadata` package to add runtime reflection capability to decorated classes.
+If you are using the `reflect-metadata` package to add runtime reflection capability to decorated classes.

 1. Import `reflect-metadata` in your entrypoint.
 ```ts
 // index.ts
 import 'reflect-metadata'
 ```
 2. Add the `tsconfig.json` options that `reflect-metadata` requires.